Kiliups/nixos/README.md

   - Shortcuts are configured but some have overlaping system shortcuts which need to be overwritten
 - [ ] **KDE Session Management**:
   - Configure session restore behavior in System Settings
+- [ ] **VsCode** scaling: set x11 scale to systems settings in kde settings
+- [ ] **eduroam** in ./config/eduroam there are two scripts to add eduroam but you need to download p12 from https://www.easyroam.de/home and extract it using the extract script in the folder

 ## 🗂️ Structure